Top places to see Koalas on the Great Ocean Road

 Can I pair koala spotting with other stops?

-Absolutely.
+Yes.
 Koala sites sit between surf beaches, rainforest walks, and the 12 Apostles, so including them in a day trip is easy.